Forceflow/cuda2GLcore/README.md

 # cuda2GLcore
 This is an implementation of the *SimpleCuda2GL* sample provided in the [CUDA Samples by Nvidia](http://docs.nvidia.com/cuda/cuda-samples/index.html).
 The project shows how to generate a texture in CUDA and use it in an [OpenGL](https://www.opengl.org/) context without copying it to main memory.
 The original implementation uses [Glut](https://www.opengl.org/resources/libraries/glut/) and OpenGL immediate mode to draw the resulting texture.

-This implementation improves on the original example by using [GLEW](http://glew.sourceforge.net/), [GLFW](http://www.glfw.org/) and OpenGL 4.5 core, using buffer objects.
+This implementation improves on the original example by using [GLEW](http://glew.sourceforge.net/), [GLFW](http://www.glfw.org/) and OpenGL 4.5 core, using buffer objects, allowing your applications to be analyzed by excellent tools such as Renderdoc, which only support core OpenGL Profiles.

 # Usage
 In the `msvc` folder, there is a VS2017 project.
 Use the`custom_includes.props` file to define the locations of your GLEW and GLFW installations, then run the project.